 Office of Research

-Administration of research activities at the University of Hawaiʻi at Hilo is carried out jointly by the Office of Research under the direction of the Interim Vice Chancellor for Research and Economic Development and by the Research Corporation of the University of Hawaiʻi (RCUH) largely through its satellite office in Hilo.
-The university utilizes a portion of its indirect funding associated with extramural grants to fund Research Office activities, with these funds administered by RCUH.
+Administration of research activities at the University of Hawaiʻi at Hilo is carried out jointly by the Office of Research under the direction of the Interim Vice Chancellor for Research and Economic Development and by the Research Administration / Project Development (RAPD) largely through its satellite office in Hilo.
+The university utilizes a portion of its indirect funding associated with extramural grants to fund Research Office activities, with these funds administered by RAPD.
 These include intramural grant programs that are administered by the UH Hilo Research Council.
 The Research Council also serves as the primary recommending body to the Vice Chancellor for Research on all research matters at UH Hilo.

 UH Hilo Grant Proposal Repository

-Beginning August 2010, the Office is developing a repository of grant proposals that can be used by UH Hilo faculty and staff as aids in developing their own proposals.
+In 2010, the Office began developing a repository of grant proposals that can be used by UH Hilo faculty and staff as aids in developing their own proposals.
 Proposals are invited, preferably in digital format, and can be for grants of all kinds: research, training, special programs.
-Contact person is Yolanda Belog, firstname.lastname@example.org.
-More information is available on the UH Hilo Research webpage.
+For more information, contact Yolanda Andres or visit the UH Hilo Research webpage.

 The UH Hilo Research Council has established three intramural grant programs.
 Full time faculty or professional staff may apply for these grants, but they are limited in the frequency with which they may apply for each type of grant.
 In general, junior faculty are favored over senior faculty in award decisions, although the major criterion is merit.